Mayor De Blasio Announces Vaccine Mandate For All New York City Municipal Workers, Including First Responders

 NEW YORK (CBSNewYork) — There’s a new ultimatum in New York City.

-All city workers must be vaccinated against COVID-19, or they’ll be placed on unpaid leave.READ MORE: After Long Battle With COVID-19, Rockland County Man Embraces Newfound Love For Painting
+All city workers must be vaccinated against COVID-19, or they’ll be placed on unpaid leave.READ MORE: FDA Grants Emergency Use Authorization For Moderna And Johnson & Johnson's COVID Vaccine Booster Shots

 That was the word Wednesday from Mayor Bill de Blasio, who said city employees owe it to their families and the people they serve to be protected against the virus.